Adding Agility to the Change Management Process

 ITIL CAB review processes are manually intensive, and they can also use highly subjective assessment techniques.
 The need for approval for each deployed change dramatically slows down business performance and hinders agility.
 Furthermore, it introduces multiple opportunities for subjective bias to influence risk assessments.

-The challenge of implementing traditional CAB reviews is further complicated by the fact that “design, build, run” now happens continually and independently amongst every feature team.
+The challenge of implementing traditional CAB reviews is further complicated by the fact that “plan, build, run” now happens continually and independently among every feature team.
 CABs — and change management processes in general — desperately need tools to make decision-making rapid without sacrificing their ability to catch and manage major risks.